 - Thanksgiving panini - This warm sandwich tastes like a Thanksgiving hug.
 Layer all of the turkey day components on toasted bread for the most incredible bite.
 My favorite combo is turkey, dressing, a few green beans, and a spoonful of applesauce cinnamon jello (or cranberry sauce) as the condiment.
 Sweet and savory - all in one bite!

-- Soup - Add a few spoonfuls to a pot of turkey soup.
+- Soup - Add a few spoonfuls of dressing to a pot of turkey soup.
 The bread will almost melt into the broth, thickening it, and the sausage adds wonderful flavor and an unexpected bite.
 This is a great way to amp up a pot of ordinary chicken or turkey soup.

 Absolutely!
 This recipe works wonderfully as a make-ahead, which is so helpful, especially during the holidays.
 Prepare the dressing according to the recipe directions.
 Instead of baking, cover and refrigerate for up to 3 days.
 When ready to bake, allow the casserole to come to room temperature.
 If it seems a little dry, add a drizzle of chicken broth over the top.
-Then bake per the recipe directions.
+Then, bake per the recipe directions.

 Adding too much liquid or overmixing can break down the cornbread and create a soggy-like texture.